 - 1200 g/ 2.6 lbs/ 6 cups granulated sugar

 - 1 lemon

-Turn on the heat and bring to a boil, uncovered and stirring often.
-Check the time when the jam starts to boil rapidly and cook the jam for about 30 to 40 minutes, stirring very often and always scratching the bottom and the walls of the pan with the wooden spoon to make sure that the jam does not catch.
+- Turn on the heat and bring to a boil, uncovered and stirring often.
+Check the time when the jam starts to boil rapidly and cook the jam for about 30 to 40 minutes, stirring very often and always scratching the bottom and the walls of the pan with the wooden spoon to make sure that the jam doesn't catch.

-You can puree the jam or leave it as it is.
+- You can blend the apricot jam with an immersion blender or leave it as it is.
 I like having some bits of fruit in my jam, so I tend to leave it as it is.
-To puree it use an immersion blender, but protect your hands and lower arms when doing so, the jam is hot.
+Protect your hands and lower arms when doing blending the jam, it is very hot.

 - Sterilize the jars and their lids while the jam is cooking.
 I needed four jars of about 400 ml/ 13.5 fl.oz and I had a bit of leftovers.
 It doesn't matter what size your jars are, use what you have, just make sure you sterilize enough of them.
 I always sterilize 2 or 3 more than I need, just to make sure I have enough ready.

 - To sterilize the jars in the oven start by preheating the oven to 130 degrees Celsius/ 275 degrees Fahrenheit.